toucheLos/Neuro-VISOR/README.md

 ## Known Issues Log

-- The programs freezes while a new neuron loads in
+- The program freezes while a new neuron loads in
 - Adding in a neuron while the simulation is paused, makes it appear white and buggy (resuming the simulation will fix this)
 - Changing the color scale introduces various bugs
-- The joystick is very sensitive when rescaling neuron
+- Synapses may occasionally break when placed too quickly or too close together; needs more testing to determine exact cause
+- The Cell Previewer's page scrolling buttons disappear when attempting to add a second Neuron into the simulation, making it impossible to load Neurons from different pages
+- Movement of all neurons as a group configuration is not implemented on the Desktop version

 ## Branches